Language-Agnostic Modeling of Source Reliability on Wikipedia: Results

 The above quantitative evaluation of the proposed model abstracts the rich insight that its output provides.
 When examining the domains that attain the highest reliability score by the classifier, we find interesting signals of the editorial treatments of different sources, in each topical sphere (here, we focus on English data).
 For instance, among the domains predicted (incorrectly) as reliable in the Climate Change domain is YouTube (which appeared in 644 articles in that dataset) with a positive (reliable) class probability of $P_r=0.64$, as well as Internet Movie Database (IMDB) (appearing in 56 articles, $P_r=0.56$).
 This points to the importance of popular or mainstream culture in this topic.
 When considering the History dataset, we find the classifier incorrectly labels as reliable domains pointing to sources that the perennial sources label as having partisan bias, such as the Jewish Virtual Library ($P_r=0.81$), Sixth Tone ($P_r=0.74$), and Daily Sabah ($P_r=0.69$).

 On the other hand, one can use the output of this classifier to find sources that different communities of editors consider inappropriate for their topical domain.
 For instance, in the Biology dataset, Science-Based Medicine, which is considered generally reliable and has ``a credible editorial board'' according to the perennial source list, is treated by the editors more similarly to unreliable domains ($P_r=0.20$).
 Similarly, the Huffington Post, rated as ``fairly reliable for factual reporting on non-political topics'', scores low in the COVID dataset ($P_r=0.07$), possibly due to the politically charged and serious nature of the rhetoric around the pandemic.
+As editorial policies of sources, as well as perceptions and behaviors of the Wikipedia editors, change, the metrics developed in this study may provide a guide for the improvement and updating of the perennial sources and potential adjustment of the labels in specific domains of expertise.